Event system

 Event timing

-Events for entity creation and for adding or setting components are fired after the operation.
+Events for entity creation and for adding or setting components are emitted after the operation.
 Hence, the new or changed components can be inspected in the observer’s callback.
 If emitted from individual operations, the world is in an unlocked state when the callback is executed.
 Contrary, when emitted from a batch operation, the world is locked.

-Events for entity or component removal are fired before the operation.
+Events for entity or component removal are emitted before the operation.
 This way, the entity or component to be removed can be inspected in the observer’s callback.
 In this case, the world is locked when the callback is executed.

 Note that observer order is undefined.
 Observers are not necessarily triggered in the same order as they were registered.